cloudfoundry/cf-networking-onboarding/http-routes/010-user-workflow.markdown

 ## How

 📝 **Create a route that maps to two apps**
-0. By default `cf push` creates a route.
+1. By default `cf push` creates a route.
 Look at all of the routes for all of your apps.
    {% include codeHeader.html %}
    ```bash
    cf apps
    ```
-0. Use curl to hit appA.
+1. Use curl to hit appA.
+   {% include codeHeader.html %}
    ```bash
    curl APP_A_URL
    ```